-This procedure will apply to all FM O&G OCS operations as per the requirements of 30 CFR 250.1910.
+This procedure will apply to all Company OCS operations as per the requirements of 30 CFR 250.1910.

-Operations and Engineering departments are responsible for maintaining and updating all process and mechanical design information.
+Operation related departments are responsible for maintaining and updating all process and mechanical design information is designated by Region.

-FM O&G will utilize the Safety & Environmental Information to develop and maintain Hazard Analysis, Operating Procedures, Management of Change, Pre-Startup Review, Mechanical Integrity and related personnel training for each facility under BSEE jurisdiction.
+The Company will utilize the Safety & Environmental Information to develop and maintain Hazard Analysis, Operating Procedures, Management of Change, Pre-Startup Review, Mechanical Integrity and related personnel training for each facility under BSEE jurisdiction.

 The mechanical facility and design will be consistent with applicable consensus codes and standards in effect at the time that the design was prepared.
-FM O&G will use current piping specifications for modifications to the design of the facility.
+The Company will use current piping specifications for modifications to the design of the facility.
 Where the original mechanical design information no longer exists, suitability of equipment design or intended use will be verified and documented.
 Verification can include successful prior operating experience.
-FM O&G will follow the recommendations of all API Standards pertinent to the design of the facility including API RP 75 and 14J.
-P&ID's are used in lieu of Process Flow Diagrams in the POCS region and Safety Flow Diagrams (SFD's) will be used in the GoM OCS.
+The Company will follow the recommendations of all API Standards pertinent to the design of the facility including API RP 75 and 14J.
+P&ID's are used in lieu of Process Flow Diagrams in the Pacific Region and Safety Flow Diagrams (SFD's) will be used in the GoM Region.
 All pertinent data is included on the P&ID's and SFD's.
-All GoM information is filed in SEMPCheck.
+Available design information is filed electronically on a company shared data drive.

-Where the original process design information no longer exists it may be developed in conjunction with the Hazards Analysis.
-A copy of the Hazards Analysis is kept on the platform with the original in Central Files in the office.
-All process design upper and lower limits are located in an on-line program (SEMPCheck) and calculated as per 30 CFR 250, Subpart H - Oil & Gas Production Safety Systems.
+Where the original process design information no longer exists, it may be developed in conjunction with the Hazards Analysis.
+A copy of the Hazards Analysis is kept on the platform with the original in the office.
+All process design upper and lower limits are filed electronically on a company shared data drive and calculated as per 30 CFR 250, Subpart H - Oil & Gas Production Safety Systems.

-For the POCS platforms, documentation related to the design basis for the relief systems on each particular platform is maintained in the Orcutt office Central File Room (Room 122).
+For the Pt.
+Arguello platforms, documentation related to the design basis for the relief systems on each particular platform is maintained in the Gaviota office file room.
 Platform Harvest information is located in the (Texaco) Harvest Drilling/Production Platform - Calculations, Volume III / ORC HAR-GEN #8 book.
 Platform Hermosa information is located in the Platform Hermosa Instr.
 Specs / ORC HER-GEN #3 book.
 Platform Hidalgo information is located in (Chevron) Equipment Data Book Platform Hidalgo, Volume 10 / ORC HID-EQMT #10B book.
-Platform Irene information is located in the same file room.
+Platform Irene information is located in the Orcutt file room.

-For the GoM platforms, documentation related to the design basis for the relief systems for each particular platform is maintained in SEMPCheck.
+For the GoM platforms, documentation related to the design basis for the relief systems for each particular platform is maintained electronically on a company shared data drive.